• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 you may find this topic useful:

-Diagnosis of cerebral venous thrombosis
+Diagnosis of cerebral venous sinus thrombosis

 link: https://www.stroke-manual.com/cerebral-venous-thrombosis-diagnosis/